tzschmidt/PlanMerger/encodings/merger/approach1/README.md

     + TODO A-domain: merger can merge M- and A-domain plans
 - **Version 5**
     + A-domain: merger can merge M- and A-domain plans
+    + multiple robots are not allowed to access the same shelf in their original plans
+    + benchmarks must contain "adomain."